EleutherAI/gpt-neox/README.md

 ## TensorBoard

 We also support using TensorBoard via the <code><var>tensorboard-dir</var></code> field.
 Dependencies required for TensorBoard monitoring can be found in and installed from  `./requirements/requirements-tensorboard.txt`.

+## Comet ML

+[Comet ML](https://www.comet.com/) is a machine learning monitoring platform.
+To use comet to monitor your gpt-neox experiments:
+1. Create an account at https://www.comet.com/login to generate your API key.
+Either create a workspace or pass your default workspace in your gpt-neox config under the `comet_workspace` config arg.
+2. Once generated, link your API key at runtime by passing `export COMET_API_KEY=<your-key-here>`
+3. Install `comet_ml` and any dependency libraries via `pip install -r requirements/requirements-comet.txt`
+4. Pass `use_comet: True` and your workspace name under `comet)wor in your config.
+A full example config with comet enabled is provided in `configs/local_setup_comet.yml`
+5. Run your experiment, and monitor in comet workspace that you passed!

 # Running on multi-node